devipriyatimmisetty/PYTHON-DAILY-CHALLENGES/README.md

 ----------

-### Day 8-: Multi-Dimensional Academic Intelligence System
+### Day 8- Multi-Dimensional Academic Intelligence System
-*Generates student data (marks, attendance, assignments) using random values
+* Generates student data (marks, attendance, assignments) using random values

-*Analyzes the data using NumPy and Pandas to compute statistics and correlation
+* Analyzes the data using NumPy and Pandas to compute statistics and correlation

-*Classifies students into categories like At Risk, Average, Good, and Top Performer
+* Classifies students into categories like At Risk, Average, Good, and Top Performer

-*Provides overall academic insight based on performance patterns
+* Provides overall academic insight based on performance patterns